MLWester/Create-Your-Own-Adventure-Game/README.md

 ### Checkout a branch
 ```
-git checkout {branchname}
+git checkout branch-name
 ```

-See a list of all branchs.
+See a list of all branches.
 ```
 git pull
 git branch -a